 The results of these collaborations are reflected in Juliane Laake’s extensive discography, some of her CDs having been awarded prizes.

 In her personal concert programmes and CD productions Juliane Laake works with her ensemble Art d’Echo in devoting themselves to gamba literature in all its facets.
 Above all her world first recordings, less often heard but much praised by the specialist press, testify to her meticulous research work and the quality of her playing, which is both highly virtuosic and touching.
-Her latest album, Golden Age in Brandenburg, was recently nominated for the German Record Critics’ Prize.
+Her album, Golden Age in Brandenburg, was nominated for the German Record Critics’ Prize.